Results for “property rights”

 Michigan Attorney General Dana Nessel joins coalition of 24 states in lawsuit challenging Trump's executive order on mail-in voting, arguing it violates states' constitutional authority to run elections and threatens absentee voting access for millions of Michiganders.

-April 6, 2026·Michigan Capitol·4 sources - policy
+April 6, 2026·Michigan Capitol·4 sources - crime

 Nearly 300 Residents Evacuated After Wildwood Off Main Apartment Complex Condemned in Kalamazoo Township